willsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

-This is idiomatic .NET file-reading code, and incidentally shows a fairly common code formatting style when using nested `using` blocks: if the only code contained within one `using` statement is a nested `using` statement, some coding styles will use neither indentation nor braces for the contents of everything other than the innermost `using`, to avoid excessive indentation.
+This is idiomatic .NET file-reading code, and incidentally shows what was a fairly common code formatting style when using nested `using` blocks, before the "simple using statement" was introduced: if the only code contained within one `using` statement is a nested `using` statement, some coding styles will use neither indentation nor braces for the contents of everything other than the innermost `using`, to avoid excessive indentation.
+This formatting style is very easily confused with a simple using statement: the only difference is the lack of a `;` at the end of the first using statement, which means that this is a block using statement whose block consists solely of the following using statement.

 More importantly, note that according to the documentation for the `StreamReader` class, it releases all of its resources when `Dispose()` is called.
 This will include the `FileStream` from the outer block, because this was injected into the `StreamReader` as a resource.
 This means firstly that `stream.Dispose()` will be called twice, once from `reader.Dispose()` at the end of the inner block; then again at the end of the outer block.
 This is fine; because as we said earlier a `Dispose()` method must always be coded to be able to handle multiple calls.
 However, it does mean that we have to be careful not to accidentally write code like this:

 ```
 using (FileStream stream = new FileStream(fileName, FileMode.Open))